 Till now, tax payments, salary, and TDS have come pre-filled in your ITR.
 But following Budget 2021, it has been announced that capital gains, dividends, and interest incomes will also be prefilled in your ITR.
 This makes the process of filing your returns easier.
 However, it helps to check the prefilled details before filing.
 You can cross-check with your documents containing details of deductions and investments.

 The IT Department has recently released ITR Form-1 and Form-4 with pre-filled data for salaried taxpayers to make ITR filing simpler.
 The forms are available from 20th May 2023.

 9. Verification of IT returns

-Now that you know how to file income tax returns online step by step, you can do it easily for the coming financial year effortlessly.
-It helps to keep track of income tax slabs announced by the government and other updates so that you are not taken by surprise when it is time to file your returns.
+Now that you know how to file income tax returns online step by step, you can do it easily for the coming financial year.
+Keep track of income tax slabs and other updates announced by the government so that you are not taken by surprise when it is time to file your returns.